Tag Archives: Toyota

 How Hugg & Hall is Meeting Toyota Standards Through ASEC Certification

-In order to comply with the stringent requirements that Toyota expects of their dealers, Hugg & Hall Equipment Company (Hugg & Hall) is implementing some changes to their aesthetic and parts and service processes.
+In order to comply with the high standards that Toyota Material Handling expects of their dealers, Hugg & Hall Equipment Company has implemented changes to our parts and service processes.

 What is ASEC?